 The vulnerability as described in ISO/IEC 24772-1 subclause 6.32 does not apply to Ada, except when parameter passing by reference is used.
 Ada employs the mechanisms (for example, modes in, out and in out) that are recommended in subclause 6.32 of ISO/IEC 24772-1:2022.
 These mode definitions are not optional, mode in being the default.

-6.32.2 Guidance to language users
+6.32.2 Avoidance mechanisms for language users

-Follow mitigation mechanisms of subclause 6.32.5 of ISO/IEC 24772-1:2022.
+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can follow the mitigation mechanisms of subclause 6.32.5 of ISO/IEC 24772-1:2022.

 6.33 Dangling references to stack frames [DCM]